JamesMGreene/gh-cover-letter/GITHUB-TODO.md

    already have unique numerical IDs; rather, the names would just to empower users to not be at the whim of the alphabetical order of the filename(s) in their Gist.
  - _Bug fix:_ currently, [GitHub/Campfire emojis][gh/emoji-cheat-sheet] don't work on Gists.
+ - _Big fix:_ currently, user mentions in Gist comments (e.g. `@ariya`) do not notify that user that they've been mentioned.
+I feel that this is arguably a severe issue for Gists and needs to be fixed soon.

 ### GitHub-Flavored Markdown (GFM)